KwonMinho/KwonMinho/README.md

 #### First Author

-- <a href='./Paper/A robust execution scheme for Ethereum blockchain application services.pdf'> A robust execution scheme for Ethereum blockchain application services</a>
+- <a  target='_blank' href='./res/A robust execution scheme for Ethereum blockchain application services.pdf'> A robust execution scheme for Ethereum blockchain application services</a>
-- <a href='./Paper/BR2K A Replication and Recovery Technique Using Kubernetes.pdf'>BR2K: A Replication and Recovery Technique Using Kubernetes</a>
+- <a  target='_blank' href='./res/BR2K A Replication and Recovery Technique Using Kubernetes.pdf'>BR2K: A Replication and Recovery Technique Using Kubernetes</a>
-- <a href='./Paper/InfoDID A robust user information management serivce.pdf'>InfoDID A robust user information management serivce</a>
+- <a  target='_blank' href='./res/InfoDID A robust user information management serivce.pdf'>InfoDID A robust user information management serivce</a>

+#### Participating Paper

+- <a  target='_blank' href='https://www.dbpia.co.kr/journal/articleDetail?nodeId=NODE10571555'> BCON: Blockchain-based Content Management Service Using DID</a>

+---

+### 🏆 &nbsp;Award

+- <a  target='_blank' href='./res/award/Grand Prize for Graduation'> Grand Prize for Graduation</a>
+- <a  target='_blank' href='./res/award/Academic-Conference-Award.pdf'> 2019 Korea Comprehensive Computer Science Conference Undergraduate/Junior Thesis Contest Encouragement Prize</a>

 ---